-Subaru wholesale parts specialist Nicole Reidel confirmed this month that Subaru demands safety inspections such as steering column measuring after all repairs.
+Subaru wholesale parts specialist Nicole Riedel confirmed this month that Subaru demands safety inspections such as steering column measuring after all repairs.

-To the “three million of you” who emailed Subaru about this point, that’s the answer, Reidel told the Nov.
+To the “three million of you” who emailed Subaru about this point, that’s the answer, Riedel told the Nov.
 7 SCRS OEM Collision Repair Technology Summit at SEMA.

 If you’re working on a vehicle that had its side-view mirror clipped off, “you still have to do it,” she said.

 She asked the audience to say it with her: “Every single time.”

 She said Subaru of America was working with Subaru headquarters in Japan on getting more clarity.
 But as of now, “please stick with the repair procedures,” she said.

 “Safety is paramount for Subaru,” a slide stated regarding the post-repair safety inspection issue.
 “We need all of our repairers to adhere to the STIS repair procedures.
 Currently, ALL repairs must undergo the Post Repair Safety Inspection, regardless of severity.
 The steering wheel measurement is part of the post collision inspection and must be removed per STIS.”
 (Emphasis Subaru’s.)